exogen/graphbrainz/README.md

 You can thank [Relay][] for that; these are properties of a Relay-compliant schema.
 The schema was originally designed to be more user-friendly, but in the end I decided that being compatible with Relay was a worthwhile feature.
+I agree, it’s ugly.

 ## Schema